 Fixed allowances

-Fixed allowances are used, but are limited to allowances governed by collective agreement or otherwise approved by the Group.
-The allocation of such allowances is governed by Remuneration Governance.
+Fixed allowances are used but are limited to allowances governed by collective agreement or otherwise approved by the Group.
+The allocation of such allowances is governed by the Group's internal Remuneration Governance.

 Pension schemes and other benefits